-Value Options Description #C this is a starter comment Must begin with #C then rest of the line is free form All lines in this file beginning with #C will be retained and written to the top of several output files data_file.da t File name of the data file control_file e.ctl File name of the control file 0 Initial Parameter Values: 0 = use values in control file; and 1 = use ss.par after reading setup in the control file.
-Don't use this if there have been any changes to the control file that would alter the number or order of parameters stored in the ss.par file.
+Value Options Description #C this is a starter Must begin with #C then rest of the line is free form All lines in this file beginning with #C will be retained and written to the top of several output files data_file.da t File name of the data file control_file .ctl File name of the control file 0 Initial Parameter Values: 0 = use values in control file; and 1 = use ss.par after reading setup in the control file.
+Do not set equal to 1 if there have been any changes to the control file that would alter the number or order of parameters stored in the ss.par file.
 Values in ss.par can be edited, carefully.
 Do not run ss_trans.exe from a ss.par from SS v.3.24.
 1 Run display detail: 0 = none other than ADMB outputs; 1 = one brief line of display for each iteration; and 2 = fuller display per iteration.
 With option 2, the display shows value of each -logL component for each iteration and it displays where crash penalties are created 1 Detailed age-structure report: 0 = minimal (no Report file); 1 = include all output; and 2 = brief output.
 Option 0 will forgo the writing of the Report file, but the ss_summary file will be written that has minimal derived and estimated quantities.
 This is a useful option for some data-limited assessment approaches (e.g., XSSS or SSS).
 Option 1 will write out the full Report file.
 Option 2 will write out select items in the Report file and will omit some more detailed sections (e.g., numbers-at-age).

 Value Options Description 0 Write 1st iteration details: This output is largely unformatted and undocumented and is mostly used by 0 = omit; and the developer.
 1 = write detailed intermediate calculations to echoinput.sso during first call.
 0 Parameter Trace: This controls the output to parmtrace.sso.
 The contents of this output can 0 = omit; be used to determine which values are changing when a model approaches 1 = write good iteration and active parameters; a crash condition.
 It also can be used to investigate patterns of parameter changes as model convergence slowly moves along a ridge.
-2 2 = write good iterations and all parameters; 3 = write every iteration and all parameters; and 4 = write every iteration and active parameters.
+2 = write good iterations and all parameters; 3 = write every iteration and all parameters; and 4 = write every iteration and active parameters.
 1 Cumulative Report: Controls reporting to the file Cumreport.sso.
-This cumulative report is most 0 = omit; useful when accumulating summary information from likelihood profiles or 1 = brief; and when simply accumulating a record of all model runs within the current 2 = full. subdirectory 1 Full Priors: Turning on this option causes all prior values to be calculated.
-With this 0 = only calculate priors for active parameters; and option off, the total log likelihood, which includes the log likelihood for priors, would change between model phases as more parameters became active.
-1 = calculate priors for all parameters that have a defined prior.
+This cumulative report is most 0 = omit; useful when accumulating summary information from likelihood profiles of when simply accumulating a record of all model runs within the current subdirectory 1 = brief; and 2 = full.
+1 Full Priors: Turning this option on (1) adds the log likelihood contribution from all prior 0 = only calculate priors for active parameters; and values for fixed and estimated parameters to the total negative log likelihood.
+With this option off (0), the total negative log likelihood will include the log 1 = calculate priors for all parameters that have a defined prior. likelihood for priors for only estimated parameters.